 What's So Confusing: Darren Aronofsky's metaphysical, philosophical sci-fi metaphor for the acceptance of human mortality is a painful, somber story that deals with some heavy themes in a truly complicated way.
 Brimming with symbolism and allegorical historical references, The Fountain also features a non-linear narrative that jumps back and forth between three different stories that take place at vastly different points in time and feature the same actors (Hugh Jackman and Rachel Weisz), who may or may not be playing the same characters in all three timelines.

-- Actors: Hugh Jackman, Rachel Weisz, Ellen Burstyn, Donna Murphy, Ethan Suplee
+- Actors: Hugh Jackman, Rachel Weisz, Ellen Burstyn, Mark Margolis, Ethan Suplee

 - Released: 2006

 What's So Confusing: Time travel always makes stories more complicated, and few movies are more complex than Shane Carruth's Primer.
 This low-budget sci-fi drama is intentionally confusing, as that is the inherent nature of time travel itself.
 Several different versions of the main characters all exist at the same time and try to interact with other versions of their past and present alternate timeline selves.
 The film is a brilliantly crafted looping, chaotic spiral of contradictions and calamities.